The OCSA Code of Practice

 no gambling-style mechanics

-transparent odds
+transparent probabilities

 audited draw processes